stakater/stakater-docs/docs/content/onboarding/onboarding.md

     - Deploy the application onto the cluster using Kubernetes Resources.
 List out secret required, dependent services, databases, storage requirements and implement them accordingly.

-    - Deploy Kubernetes Resources using [Stakater Developed Helm Chart](https://github.com/stakater/application) on the environment chosen - prod, stage, test, dev - in the application gitops configuration
+    - Deploy Kubernetes Resources using [Stakater Developed Helm Chart](https://github.com/stakater/application) on the environment chosen - prod, stage, test, dev - in the application GitOps configuration

     - Implement CI pipeline for the application if required.
 Deploy Tekton CI pipeline using the [Stakater Tekton Chart](https://github.com/stakater/stakater-tekton-chart)